BastiKopo/TVTelegramBingX/README.md

 - `/leverage` – Displays leverage details for currently open positions.

 Financial commands require valid BingX API credentials.
 If credentials are missing, the bot replies with a helpful reminder.

+## TradingView webhook integration

+To relay TradingView alerts to Telegram, enable the webhook service:

+1. Create or update your `.env` file with the TradingView variables shown above.
+Ensure the certificate and key paths point to valid files.
+Self-signed certificates work for testing as long as TradingView can reach the public endpoint.
+2. Run `./run.sh`.
+When `TRADINGVIEW_WEBHOOK_ENABLED` is `true`, the script starts both the Telegram bot and a FastAPI webhook service via `uvicorn` with TLS enabled.
+3. Expose port `8443` (or your configured `TRADINGVIEW_WEBHOOK_PORT`) publicly so that TradingView can reach `https://<your-domain>/tradingview-webhook`.
+4. In TradingView, configure a webhook alert and include the shared secret either in the JSON payload (e.g. `{ "secret": "choose-a-strong-secret", "message": "..." }`) or as an `X-Tradingview-Secret` header if your infrastructure supports custom headers.

+Validated alerts are forwarded to the Telegram bot.
+When `TELEGRAM_CHAT_ID` is set, the bot automatically sends a formatted message to that chat and keeps a short in-memory history that can be inspected by custom handlers.